A Floyd County Superior Court judge granted a $100,000 bond for a man accused of the Dec. 28 beating death of a Lindale man.

 Gardhigh worked for Grady, who was a painting contractor, said Floyd County police investigator Amy Nails said.

-Police say he argued with Grady over money and then attacked him while Gardhigh's son and son's mother were in the car outside of Grady's home.
+Police say he argued with Grady over money and then attacked him while Gardhigh his son and mother was in the car outside of Grady's home.
 Grady later died at the hospital as a result of his wounds.